Snoqualmie, Washington

 Snoqualmie (/snoʊˈkwɔːlmi/ snow-KWAWL-mee) is a city next to Snoqualmie Falls in King County, Washington, United States.
 It is 28 mi east of Seattle.
-Snoqualmie city is home to the Northwest Railway Museum.
-The population was 10,670 at the 2010 census and an estimated 13,622 in 2019.
+Snoqualmie is home to the Northwest Railway Museum.
+The population was 14,121 at the 2020 census.

-Many of the exterior shots for David Lynch's Twin Peaks television series and movie (Fire Walk with Me) were filmed in Snoqualmie and in the neighboring towns of North Bend and Fall City.
-Movie actress Ella Raines was born on August 6, 1920, in Snoqualmie Falls, a mill town across the Snoqualmie River that is now part of Snoqualmie.

 Etymology

 The name "Snoqualmie" comes from the name of the indigenous people of the same name.
 It is an Anglicization of the Lushootseed name sdukʷalbixʷ, which means "people of the moon".